Cacti/plugin_thold/README.md

 * issue#155: Autocreate now failing due to recent changes
 * issue#157: Operator Notes are not propagated during Template updates
 * issue#160: RPN Expressions not handling ifSpeed and ifHighSpeed replacement
+* issue#167: Separate filter for management and monitoring tabs
 * feature: Now shows counts of notification list usage on front page
 * feature: First attempt of thresholding by data collector.
 Note that if you are using the thold daemon, you will need to run on each data collector.
 * feature: Report Thold Daemon Runtime with Millisecond precision.